Michigan Catastrophic Claims Association Fee

 Many insurance companies separate out the charge the MCCA applies to Michigan drivers.
 It is common for declaration pages to total up the cost actually charged by your insurance carrier then add the MCCA fee in separately.
 Particularly when you have multiple vehicles on the policy, the MCCA fee can be extremely expensive.

-Imagine you have a family of four drivers and insure five vehicles annually.
-Your six month MCCA fee would total $425 bringing your annual amount to a whopping $850.
+For a family with four drivers that insures five vehicles annually, the six-month MCCA fee would total $425 bringing your annual amount to a whopping $850.
 All the money goes directly into a fund which covers catastrophic automobile injuries.
 Michigan is the only state in the US to have a mandatory unlimited medical coverage for automobile accidents.

 Aside from the high cost, the MCCA does have benefits.
 Crash survivors and their family’s benefit greatly from the unlimited medical coverage provided by the MCCA.
 A major auto accident can not only cripple a family physically and emotionally but also financially.
 If you are caught in this situation, Michigan’s auto laws can make a huge difference in your way of life.